josh-endries/php-mvc/README.md

 	* SingularView implements a view that can be used only once in the same context (e.g.: page).

 There is no base class for the Model component.

+The Dispatch class creates an instance of the appropriate controller and calls its service() method.